 - Passing on messages to various departments or person/s

 There are a number of industries that favour answering services for handling the higher call volumes that they receive.
-For example: for those in Doctor’s surgeries, real estate, property management, emergency call-out plumbing services and so on; a 24/7 answering service with a live operator can be useful, as the inquiries are generally relatively straight forward and result in booking an appointment.
+For example: for those in Doctor’s surgeries, real estate, property management, emergency call-out plumbing services and so on; a 24/7 answering service with a virtual receptionist can be useful, as the inquiries are generally relatively straight forward and result in booking an appointment.

 The answering service representative will be armed with a set of steps that they can take based on the type of call that they are dealing with.
 The end goal is to assist the client and offer as much information as they can so that you and your employees can focus on carrying out your day-to-day operation or focusing on the important calls that require your immediate attention.